Thomas Jefferson High School for Science and Technology: Admissions

 The school is part of the Fairfax County Public Schools system of Fairfax County, Virginia.
 Students from Fairfax, Arlington, Loudoun, and Prince William counties and from the Cities of Fairfax and Falls Church are eligible for admission.
-Students must be enrolled in Algebra 1 or a higher level math class in 8th grade and have a minimum GPA of 3.5 to be eligible.
+Students must be enrolled in Algebra 1 or a higher level mathematics class in 8th grade and have a minimum GPA of 3.5 to be eligible.

-The admissions process is based on grade point average, a math or science related problem solving essay, a student portrait sheet demonstrating skills and character, and details about a student's socio-economic background including whether they are economically disadvantaged, a special education student, or an English language learner.
-Each public school is allocated a number of seats equal to 1.5% of that school's 8th grade student population; the remaining seats are unallocated and offered to the highest evaluated remaining students.
+The admissions process is based on grade point average, a mathematics or science related problem solving essay, a student portrait sheet demonstrating skills and character, and details about a student's socioeconomic background including whether they are economically disadvantaged, a special education student, or an English language learner.
+Each public school is allocated a number of seats equal to 1.5% of that school's 8th grade student population; the remaining seats are not allocated and offered to the highest evaluated remaining students.
 During the admissions process, students are identified only by a number; admissions officers do not know their race, ethnicity, sex, or name.

-Before the 2020–21 school year, the admissions process also included a math, reading, and science exam.
+Before the 2020–21 school year, the admissions process also included a mathematics, reading, and science exam.

+Controversies

+In the 2020s, Thomas Jefferson High School for Science and Technology (TJHSST) underwent three major controversies regarding its admissions process, intentionally delayed distribution of National Merit awards, and its relationship with Chinese Communist Party-affiliated entities.
+Amidst these controversies, Principal Ann Bonitatibus resigned in October 2024; she stated in an email to parents that she had "pursued and accepted" a "promotion" to the Fairfax County Public Schools' Human Resources department, which drew widespread skepticism.
+She was replaced by Michael Mukai, a TJHSST alumnus, on January 9, 2025.